|

 - information on how you would like your executors to allocate money, assets or possessions;

-- explanations of why you have taken particular steps in your Will, for example, why somebody has been omitted;
+- explanations of why you have taken particular steps in your Will, for example, why somebody is omitted;

 - anything to do with the future of children under 18 (remember, you can appoint one or more guardians in your Will), such as who they should live with and any wishes concerning their education.